 1. Work savings into the design process.

 So you’ve had a great idea for a product and have launched your own business.
-You have probably done a boatload of market research to insure that there’s a solid market for your new product, and have probably also invested heavily in marketing and advertising.
+You have probably done a boatload of market research to ensure that there’s a solid market for your new product, and have probably also invested heavily in marketing and advertising.
 But have you given the same consideration to streamlining the design?
-It’s worth working efficiency directly into the initial design, to insure that you’re producing an end result that’s as cost-effective as possible.
+It’s worth working efficiency directly into the initial design, to ensure that you’re producing an end result that’s as cost-effective as possible.
+Work closely with your manufacturer.
+Manufacturers, such as Dyson are equipped with technical staff and engineers, who are forging experts and able to assist and consult with you to help solve your needs.

 2. Reduce the cost of materials.